PC Retail Giant Valve Cracks Down On New Methods Of Estimating Sales Figures

 — Polygon (@Polygon) July 6, 2018

-From 2015, website Steam Spy has provided estimated sales numbers by polling user profiles to determine what software titles users owned.
+Since 2015, website Steam Spy has provided estimated sales numbers by polling user profiles to determine what software titles users owned.
 From there, data was extrapolated to provide rough sales number on any given game.
-Unfortunately, this method was rendered useless earlier this year, when Valve updated what data privacy and broadcasted user data, most likely as a response to the European Union’s General Protection Data Requirements (GDPR).
+Unfortunately, this method was rendered useless earlier this year, when Valve updated data privacy and broadcasted user data, most likely as a response to the European Union’s General Protection Data Requirements (GDPR).

 However, as reported by Polygon, programmer and game designer Tyler Glaiel found a new method to estimate sales numbers by tracking a game’s achievement data.
 By checking the percentage of users that had unlocked certain achievements, Glaiel was able to reverse engineer sales figures.

-Glaiel detailed this process on Medium:
+Glaiel detailed this process on Medium.

 “This was brought up with a dev group I’m in, and it was quickly pointed out that if you get achievement data through steam’s API, you get 16 digits of precision instead!
-I set out to try and replicate barter.vg’s algorithm based on the description of it on their site, “Calculated by finding the lowest number of player that produces whole numbers of players for each achievement (percent achieved * all players)”.
+I set out to try and replicate barter.vg’s algorithm based on the description of it on their site, ‘Calculated by finding the lowest number of player that produces whole numbers of players for each achievement (percent achieved * all players).’

 Unfortunately, Valve has already cracked down on Glaiel’s method.
 Earlier this week, the company began rounding off achievement completion data to the nearest whole numbers, as opposed to displaying 16 digits of precision.
 Without this extra information, Glaiel’s method is no longer accurate.